Affiliate Statement and a Caveat

 And if any remain after dinner, they make delicious breakfast accompaniments.
 Warm them or use at room temperature.
 Indeed, we love them with a bit of fruit or jam.
 In fact, we found this information on organic fruit choices that might interest you.

 But don’t stop at breakfast fare.
 These fluffy rolls add flair to your luncheon, too.
-In fact, slice them horizontally and use as a delicate sandwich bread.
+In fact, slice them horizontally and use them as delicate sandwich bread.

 And now, our butterhorn rolls recipe